brinthsanti/component-playground/README.md

 -> For different type of button get type as a prop and add the class for it upfront. eg: button.primary, button.secondary

+> Breadcrumb
+ -> Use render prop for rendering items and context for private state.

+> Dropdown
+ -> use trigger prop with options click and hover.
+For hover use mouseEnter and mouseLeave event, -> useClickoutside hook for close the dropdown on clicking outside -> Dont forget box shadow

 > Collapse Panel

 -> Add two div one for header and other for body